- Patient and Public Education

-The JREN editor is appointed by a nominating committee including representation from CRN, NKF's SAB, and NKF Staff.
+The JRN editor is appointed by a nominating committee including representation from CRN, NKF's SAB, and NKF staff.
 The Editor serves as an ad hoc member of the CRN Executive Committee.
 Issues regarding the journal are discussed and decided by the CRN Executive Committee with input from the editor, NKF staff and SAB.
-The assistant editors and the Editorial Board are appointed by the editor and are responsible for quarterly publication of the JREN.
+The assistant editors and the Editorial Board are appointed by the editor and are responsible for quarterly publication of the JRN.
 They are charged with promoting renal nutrition through the publication of research and other information pertinent to the field of renal dietetics

 This committee reviews research proposals as received by NKF-CRN and may be called upon to review abstracts that are submitted for Annual and Clinical Meetings.
 It also serves as a liaison between CRN membership and CRN's current National Research Question, to encourage member participation and to keep members informed of the progress on the project.